Tyler Wagner: Minor leagues

+Major leagues

 The Brewers promoted Wagner to make his major league debut on May 31.
 After one start, they optioned him back to the Biloxi Shuckers of the Southern League.
 Wagner made 3 starts for the Brewers in 2015, posting an 0–2 record, 7.24 ERA, and 5 strikeouts in 132/3 total innings.

 Arizona Diamondbacks

-On January 30, 2016, Wagner was traded to the Arizona Diamondbacks along with Jean Segura for Aaron Hill, Chase Anderson, Isan Diaz and cash considerations.
+On January 30, 2016, Wagner was traded to the Arizona Diamondbacks along with Jean Segura in exchange for Aaron Hill, Chase Anderson, Isan Díaz, and cash considerations.
+Wagner made three total appearances for the Diamondbacks during the regular season, compiling a 1-0 record and 1.80 ERA with seven strikeouts across 10 innings pitched.

 Texas Rangers

 Wagner was claimed off waivers by the Texas Rangers on November 18, 2016.
+On April 19, 2017, Wagner was removed from the 40-man roster and sent outright to the Triple-A Round Rock Express.
+He made 29 appearances (21 starts) for Round Rock, struggling to a 3-11 record and 6.25 ERA with 88 strikeouts and three saves across 125 1/3 innings pitched.

-Wagner finished his 2016 season with a 1.80 ERA.
-On April 19, 2017, Wagner was outrighted off of the roster.
-He spent the 2017 season with the Round Rock Express.
-In 2018, he played for the Frisco RoughRiders and Round Rock.
-He elected free agency on November 2, 2018.
+In 2018, Wagner played in 25 games (including 18 starts) for the Double–A Frisco RoughRiders and Triple–A Round Rock, accumulating a 4.76 ERA with 59 strikeouts across 104 innings pitched.
+He elected free agency following the season on November 2, 2018.